6of 100

 Is it tick season in Rowlett right now?

 Yes.
-Lone-star ticks are at their summer peak, the main local driver of alpha-gal syndrome and ehrlichiosis.
-In Rowlett, today's risk reads low (24/100).
+Lone-star larval 'seed ticks' are swarming, often dropping dozens of bites in one pass through brush.
+In Rowlett, today's risk reads low (6/100).
 Tick activity is low right now, but never zero.
 A quick check after time outdoors is still worth it.

 Does Rowlett have lone star ticks that cause alpha-gal syndrome?